LasViewer software can be used for viewing and plotting oilfield well-log data, that is stored in LAS files.

 Right clicking on the QuickView plot gives an option for copying the current image, so it can then be pasted into another document.

-The "Log Plot" panel is the second tabbed item and is used for making composite log plots and cross-plots.
+The "Log Plot" panel is on the right side of the main form is for making composite log plots and cross-plots.

 The Log Plot panel is used for making multi-column plots and allows user defined formatting.
 As with the QuickView plot, the curves are initially displayed using pre-defined formatting options, but these can be easily changed later.

-Right clicking on a specific track of the plot shows a menu with all the options available.
-Some of these options are track dependent, while others apply to the entire plot.
+Right clicking on a specific track of the plot shows a drop-down menu.
+Some of these menu options are track dependent, while others apply to the entire plot.

 Drop down menu options from the Log Plot panel